Grimface/galaxy-ttrpg/basic-moves.md

 ---

-When you __Invoke “Handwavium”__ to explain how the impossible might be possible, if our understanding of science is wrong, explain it to the group.
-Use as much technobabble as possible, and then roll *+Anomalous*:
+Once per session you may __Invoke “Handwavium”__ to explain how the seemingly impossible might be possible, with the application of some truly advanced super-science.
+Explain it to the group using as much technobabble as possible, and then roll *+Anomalous*:
 - On a 10+, it works!
 Choose an effect from the list below.
 - On a 7-9, it works, but there’s a glitch.
 Choose an effect and the GM will choose/invent a glitch.
 - On a miss, it goes horribly and spectacularly wrong.